inmagik/django-rest-admin/README.rst

 THIS PROJECT IS IN AN EARLY STAGE, DO NOT USE IN PRODUCTION, IT LACKS MOST OF THE BASIC FEATURES.

+django-rest-admin is a django reusable app that aims at providing an easy way to create rest endpoints for managing model instances, pretty much like the admin does.

+* automatic urls configuration
+* simple registration of models via autodiscovering
+* metadata about models and endpoints

+This app is based on django-rest-framework.

 Quickstart
 ----------